-In this course students learn how to read financial reports with insight and confidence.
+In this course, students learn how to read financial reports with insight and confidence.
 Topics include performance dimensions, nature of present-value concepts, accounting assets and equities, financial analysis, fiduciary and managerial control, alternate accounting principles, and ethical dimensions of reporting.

-Sophisticated and user-friendly decision technologies play an increasingly important role for optimizing decisions and for managing risk by managers and executives at all levels.
+Sophisticated and user-friendly decision technologies play an increasingly important role in optimizing decisions and in managing risk by managers and executives at all levels.
 Indeed, the utilization of these technologies in a time-sensitive manner can have a tremendous impact on a company’s profitability and can even mean the difference between competitive success and failure.
 This course focuses on modeling and analyzing complex problems with such technologies.
 Specifically, methodologies discussed include linear and nonlinear optimization, simulation, and decision analysis.

 Using powerful negotiating tools such as game theory, signaling, and Nash equilibriums, this course helps the student to understand how markets reconcile the separate needs of consumers and producers.
 This course provides a crucial economic framework for managerial decisions.

 Rapidly changing markets and increased customer expectations necessitate an efficient and responsive product and services flow.
 A well-designed, well-managed supply network is essential to building value in the channel.
 This course focuses on the operational and tactical aspects of multi-facility network management, as well as its strategic implications.
 Using case studies and software packages, the course examines the intricacies of network management and the underlying tools, methodologies, and decision-support systems.

 This course places a fundamental emphasis on the use of statistics for modeling and solving problems in marketing, finance, human resources, and operations management.
 It discusses how statistics can help managers grasp and solve common managerial problems.
 The integrated statistical tools and methodologies that are useful in a managerial environment are discussed in depth.